kymbym/pawfect-match/readme.md

 Whenever users are ready to arrange for a viewing, they can simply fill up an appointment form that will go straight to the relevant providers.

-This has been a group project embarked by Kymmy and Carmen in fulfillment of the third coding bootcamp project to build a full-stack web app.
+This has been a group project embarked by Kymmy and Carmen in fulfillment of the third project to build a full-stack web app.

 ## Getting Started